axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 ### Implementation of Ownership

 Ownership is modeled as an explicit association between exactly one user and data objects and exactly one tenant and data objects.
+Defaults may exist; a server may specify a default tenant owner for all its objects.
+User ownership for objects that were created before ownerships were introduced may default to ``null`` as their owner.

 Owning a data object implies having all permissions on that object, as ownership is regarded as the source of authority.
-In order to change ownership one has to be either owning user or tenant owner.
-If the user only changes the tenant owner he may remain owning user.
-If the user only changes the owning user he may remain owning tenant.
+Technically, this means that a logged-on user is granted all permissions on all objects for which he/she is the owning user.

+Tenant ownership has implications only for the application of roles that are qualified for a specific tenant.
+When a user logs on, the tenant to use as tenant owner for objects that the user creates in this session has to be specified.
+The user account may remember the tenant that was used last as the default.
+If not set, the server's default tenant that is used as the default tenant owner for all server objects without explicit ownership information may be used instead.

 ### Implementation of Sharing Data Objects with Public